 The waterfront is the heart of Majorca's Cala Bona resort.
 This is where you’ll find the beach and a lively promenade peppered with shops, bars and eateries.
-Come here to soak up the sun, book a boat-trip to see the underwater side of Majorca.
+There’s also the opportunity to book a boat-trip to see the underwater side of Majorca.
 Glass-bottomed boats are immensely popular, giving you a chance to see what’s under the waves without getting wet!
 For golfing enthusiasts, there are four Golf Clubs nearby, with the nearest only around 15 minutes away from the town centre.
-Just an hour away from the resort, Alcudia waterpark is a fun alternative to the beach.
-Or for family-friendly fun a little closer to home, enjoy an unforgettable wildlife experience at Safari Zoo in Sa Coma.
+Just an hour away you’ll find Alcudia waterpark, packed with rides, slides, and vast swimming pools.
+For family-friendly fun a little closer to home, enjoy an unforgettable wildlife experience at Safari Zoo in Sa Coma.

 If you’re looking for things to do in Cala Bona come sunset, the harbourfront is your go-to for evening entertainment.
-Enjoy romantic strolls along the promenade, al fresco meals overlooking the sea and low key karaoke and quiz nights.
-For faster paced nightlife, take a 15 minute walk to neighbouring Cala Millor, where you’ll find a range of bars and clubs.
+Enjoy romantic strolls along the promenade, al fresco meals overlooking the sea and low-key karaoke and quiz nights.
+For faster paced nightlife, take a 15-minute walk to neighbouring Cala Millor, where you’ll find a range of lively bars and clubs.

-Language: The language spoken in Cala Bona is Spanish, most of the locals speak good English
+Language: While the main language spoken in Cala Bona is Spanish, most of the locals speak good English

-Currency: The currency used in Cala Bona is the Euro (€)
+Currency: The currency used is the Euro (€)

-Local time: Cala Bona is 1 hour ahead of GMT/UK time
+Local time: Cala Bona is one hour ahead of GMT/UK time

 Tourist information: Further Cala Bona tourist information can be found here

-Visa & Health: Before your holiday to Cala Bona, visit here for recommendations and advice on visas and health
+Visa & Health: Before your holiday, visit here for recommendations and advice on visas and health

 Beach lovers: Find your favourite sunny spot on Cala Bona’s beautiful, sandy beach and simply lay back and relax!

 Families: Treat the kids to a fun day out at Safari Zoo.

-Relaxation seekers: Enjoy stunning sea views as you relax at a harbour restaurant.
+Relaxation seekers: Soak up the stunning sea views as you linger over a meal at a harbour restaurant.

 Temperature: 9-25 (°C)

-Cala Bona starts to warm up early spring, with temperatures hovering in the high teens (°C) by the end of the season.
-The summer months are hot and dry, with highs of 30 providing the perfect conditions for swimming in the sea.
-Warm weather in the low 20s make October and November great months to enjoy a Cala Bona holiday, if you want to avoid the crowds, while winters in Cala Bona are mild and quiet.
+Cala Bona starts to warm up in early spring, with the mercury hovering in the high teens (17-19°C) by the end of the season.
+The summer months, between June and September, are hot and dry, with highs of 30°C providing the perfect conditions for swimming in the sea.
+Warm weather in the low 20s make October and November great months to enjoy a Cala Bona holiday, if you want to avoid the crowds.
+Winters in Cala Bona are mild and quiet.

 By car: Hiring a car is the best way to get around if you’re planning on exploring beyond the resort.
-The roads in Majorca are generally good and the airport has a choice of international car hire companies at competitive prices.
+The roads in Majorca are generally good and the airport has a choice of international car-hire companies, offering competitive prices.